 The Molalla River is a tributary of the Willamette River above the falls.
-Like other west-side tributaries it has the flows and habitat to support native winter steelhead, spring chinook and resident cutthroat trout.
+Like other east-side tributaries it has the flows and habitat to support native winter steelhead, spring chinook and resident cutthroat trout.

 - Coastal Cutthroat Trout